Friday, June 27, 2025

 England’s innings was built on steady contributions, but no player managed to dominate for long enough to put India under pressure.
 Duckett, who was the aggressor early on, made 65 runs before being dismissed by Ravindra Jadeja.
 England’s top order, including Phil Salt and Harry Brook, struggled against India’s spin attack.
 Jadeja was particularly impressive, finishing with 3 wickets for 35 runs from his 10 overs.

 Root, England’s most reliable ODI batter, was dismissed for 69, unable to capitalize on his start.
-He attempted a reverse sweep against the turning ball, which led to his downfall when he was caught by Virat Kohli off Jadeja’s bowling.
+He attempted a reverse sweep against the turning ball, which led to his downfall when he was caught by off Jadeja’s bowling.
 England’s batting depth could not provide the necessary firepower, and they finished with a modest total of 304, well short of what was required to defend.

 Ravindra Jadeja Shines with the Ball